isomerpages/mlaw-ablac/_faqs/1b-timeline.md

 The Registrar forwards a copy of the Notice of Appeal to the Collector.
 <br>

-The Board may in its discretion allow the Appellant to proceed with his appeal notwithstanding that the Notice of Appeal is not lodged in time.
+The Board may in its discretion allow the Appellant to proceed with his appeal notwithstanding that the Notice of Appeal is not lodged in time. <br>

 See section 23(3).